nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.ocishell.md

 # Create Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI) #

+## Introduction

+This lab walks you through the steps how to create managed Kubernetes environment on Oracle Cloud Infrastructure.

+### About Product/Technology

 Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your container applications to the cloud.
 Use the Container Engine for Kubernetes (sometimes abbreviated OKE) when your development team wants to reliably build, deploy, and manage cloud-native applications.
 You specify the compute resources that your applications require, and OKE provisions them on an Oracle Cloud Infrastructure in an existing OCI tenancy.

+### Objectives

+In this lab, you will:
+* Create OKE (Oracle Kubernetes Engine) instance
+* Open the OCI Cloud Shell and configure `kubectl` to interact with the Kubernetes cluster

 ### Prerequisites ###